playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 - [Cmder](#cmder) has the most features of the three.
 It has so many features that I have not used most of them.
 That said, it has been known to crash on me from time-to-time.
 - [Terminus](#terminus) is by far the best looking and most configurable of the three.
 I have even written custom CSS to style every aspect of the terminal before.
 It's easy to do.
 That said, I've suffered even greater instability and general lack of integration polish (resizing a window has negative impacts, namely) than Cmder.
-- [WIndows Terminal](#windows-terminal)'s weakest link currently is it's lack of features.
-It lacks many of the same conveniences that you might miss from the other two options.
+- [Windows Terminal](#windows-terminal)'s weakest link currently is it's lack of features.
+At the moment, it doesn't have many of the same conveniences that you might miss from the other two options.
 That said, between the three, I'd say it's by far the most stable.
 Additionally, it's under heavy development, and the team behind it is moving fast.
 This is the terminal I use daily, armed with the configuration from Cmder.

 While I only outlined three here, there are many other options out there.
 These are just the three I have used and liked the most of the options out there.

 ## Make Configuration Changes {#terminal-system-config}

 While terminals are important, another factor to be considered is the configuration of those terminal shells.
 It's important to keep system-level configuration settings in mind as well.
-For example, if you need to [make or modify environmental variables](#env-variables) or [make changes with the system path](#env-path).
+For example, if you need to [make or modify environmental variables](#env-variables) or [make changes to the system path](#env-path).
 Luckily for us, they both live on the same path.
 As such, let's showcase how to reach the dialog that contains both of these settings before explaining each one in depth.

 ![Showing the dialog for "This PC" in explorer with the "Properties" option selected](./this_pc_properties.png)